 “Can you believe that, Ellie?”
 He throws this comment over his shoulder, in the direction of their sink—a sink surrounded by a mountain of dishes.
 Water waits to engulf them, exactly like the Indian Ocean to Jakarta.
 He doesn’t expect a response.

 She was horrible at doing the dishes.
 Always became distracted by the news.
 He’s not much better, but now the porcelain mountain offers another element of her presence.
-Something more he can’t let go of.
+Something more he can’t let go.

 A layer of pellets has accumulated along the sill of his window, much larger than the seeds he now attempts to pinch out of a small mason jar.
 Seeds that Linus could swear are smaller than the ones he seeded last year, but many things are ravaging his memories and teasing his santé mentale these days.
 Even the pellets at the window seem to taunt his efforts.
 Tat-a-tat tat.
 Give it a rest.
 Tat-a-tat.
 Wait a few more weeks.
 Let it snow.
 Tata tat.
 Let it snow.
 Tata tat.

 A great gust of pellets hits the window near his right ear.
 His aided ear.
-Feedback whistles through his middle ear, and his thumb and pointer finger flinches, tipping the glass jar and scattering pepper seeds across the kitchen table and onto the floor.
+Feedback whistles through his middle ear.
+His thumb and pointer finger flinch, tipping the glass jar and scattering pepper seeds across the kitchen table onto the floor.

 If Eleanor had been here, he might have sworn, or thrown his hearing aid across their kitchen.
 But it’s been over thirty years now, and anger has a funny way of diffusing when no one is around to see it.
 Instead, Linus pumps his fingers in and out of a fist and waits for the shaking to return to his normal standing tremor.

 He twists the hearing aid out of his ear and attempts to lower the volume.
 It doesn’t fit properly.
 Hasn’t in years, but he’ll never acknowledge this to anyone.
 That would require a trip to the audiologist.
 A trip he would refuse to take, like any other trip that would force him to leave their home.
-He refits the mold to his outer canal, the sound of the storm and the BBC reporter, unfortunately, louder as she finishes her report.
-But he has more important things to meddle with than the knob in his ear.
+He refits the mold to his outer canal, the sound of the storm and the BBC reporter unfortunately louder as she finishes her report.
+But he has more important things to meddle with than the knob on his hearing aid.